-In this second and last post, we shall now talk about how to build a recommendation engine using Neo4j a graph database management system.
+In this second and final post, we will discuss how to build a recommendation engine using Neo4j, a graph database management system.

 What is Neo4j?

-Essentially, Neo4j is a graph database management system that also provides the necessary tools to visualize and draw out important insights from the graph database.
+Essentially, Neo4j is a graph database management system that also provides tools to visualize and extract insights from the graph.

-The biggest advantage of using a graph data model is that one does not have to connect the entities within the data using special properties such as foreign keys.
-In graph databases, it becomes very easy to understand the relations between the entities as the structure of the stored data is not so much structured, yet it is well organized and very perceptible.
+The most significant advantage of using a graph data model is that one does not have to connect entities in the data using special properties, such as foreign keys.
+In graph databases, it is easy to understand the relationships between entities, as the structure of the stored data is not highly structured, yet well-organized and perceptible.

-Imagine having a system on your computer that can create a database that is a replica of the business model that you drew on your management whiteboard?
-With Neo4j we can connect all the entities in a business with the help of the graph database model.
+Imagine having a system on your computer that can create a database that mirrors the business model you drew on your management whiteboard?
+With Neo4j, we can connect all entities in a business using the graph database model.

-This allows us to not only focus on the entities but also on the way these entities interact with each other, thus giving a better idea of the bigger picture.
+This allows us not only to focus on the entities but also on how they interact with each other, giving a clearer picture of the bigger picture.

-The world that we live in today is a connected ecosystem, be it the business that you might be running, or even your Facebook account for that matter.
-All the entities that exist around us are connected in some way or the other through different relationships.
+The world we live in today is a connected ecosystem, whether it's the business you run or your Facebook account.
+All the entities around us are connected in some way or another through various relationships.

-Unlike other database management systems, graph databases represent the data in the form of nodes and edges.
-The nodes represent different entities in the data and the edges represent the relationships between them.
+Unlike other database management systems, graph databases represent data as nodes and edges.
+The nodes represent different entities in the data, and the edges represent the relationships between them.

-This helps us to maintain and visualize the data in the most natural and normal version unless you are like someone like Neo from the movie Matrix.
+This helps us maintain and visualize the data in the most natural, standard form, unless you are someone like Neo from The Matrix.

 Basically, these two charts represent a hypothetical example with the following pieces of information:

-Just by reading the text, one can easily make out that the entities are connected through some relationships.
+From the text alone, one can easily infer that relationships connect the entities.
 Now, let us consider the above two diagrams individually.
-To store the complete information from the text into relational tables we had to create a star schema representation.
+To store the complete text information in relational tables, we had to create a star schema.

 However, there are some problems with this approach.
-First, it becomes difficult to populate all the tables with the given information, and if someone wishes to update any new information then that information needs to be updated on its respective dimension table as well.
+First, it becomes challenging to populate all the tables with the given information.
+If someone wishes to add new information, it must also be added to the corresponding dimension table.

-Whereas if you consider carrying out similar tasks in Neo4j then all you will need to do is write or create a statement in cipher for a respective node or a relationship.
-As far as updating any information on any node/relationship is concerned all one needs to do is write that information on that particular node/relationship only.
+Whereas if you consider carrying out similar tasks in Neo4j, all you need to do is write a Cipher statement for the respective node or relationship.
+As far as updating any information on any node/relationship is concerned, all one needs to do is write that information on that particular node/relationship only.

-Moreover, as the amount of complexity in the data increases the amount of effort one needs to put into carrying out CRUD (Create, Read, Update, Delete) queries on the data also increases.
-For example, if we wish to write a query just to find out which people in the data are colleagues then in SQL the query would be:
+Moreover, as data complexity increases, the effort required to perform CRUD (Create, Read, Update, Delete) queries also increases.
+For example, if we wish to write a query to find out which people in the data are colleagues, then in SQL, the query would be:

 from the employee, employer